vippsas/vipps-developers/test-environment.md

 - Limited support for looking up customer information in [KAR](https://www.bits.no/en/bank/konto-og-adresseringsregister-kar/), etc.
 - Some quirks around email verification, see [Email address](#email-address).
-- Partner functionality, like the relationship between a MSN and a partner, and the use of
+- Partner functionality, like the relationship between an MSN and a partner, and the use of
   [partner keys](https://developer.vippsmobilepay.com/docs/vipps-partner/partner-keys),
   does not work as in the production environment.
 In general, partner